xichuqing/Random-forest-model-for-prediction-of-users-review-using-text-mining/README.md

 # Random-forest-model-for-prediction-of-users-review-using-text-mining
 This study will use data from yelp to predict the users' ratings on businesses by constructing a random forest model.
+The dataset based on this study is from Yelp: https://www.yelp.com/dataset